-• The period of time, related to the shipment, for which the approval is sought.

-- The actual radioactive contents, the expected modes of transport, the type of conveyance and the probable or proposed route. - A statement of the respects in which, and of the reasons why, the consignment is considered SCO-III. - Justification for choosing SCO-III by demonstrating that: - No suitable packaging currently exists; - O Designing and/or constructing a packaging or segmenting the object is not practically, technically or economically feasible; - o No other viable alternative exists. - A detailed description of the proposed radioactive contents with reference to their physical and chemical states and the nature of the radiation emitted. - A detailed statement of the design of the SCO-III, including complete engineering drawings and schedules of materials and methods of manufacture. - All information necessary to satisfy the competent authority that the requirements of paras 520(e) and 522 of the Transport Regulations [I-1], if applicable, are satisfied. - A transport plan. - A specification of the applicable management system, as required in para.
+- The period of time, related to the shipment, for which the approval is sought. - A statement of the respects in which, and of the reasons why, the consignment is considered SCO-III. - Justification for choosing SCO-III by demonstrating that: - No suitable packaging currently exists; - Designing and/or constructing a packaging or segmenting the object is not practically, technically or economically feasible; - No other viable alternative exists. - A detailed description of the proposed radioactive contents with reference to their physical and chemical states and the nature of the radiation emitted. - A detailed statement of the design of the SCO-III, including complete engineering drawings and schedules of materials and methods of manufacture. - All information necessary to satisfy the competent authority that the requirements of paras 520(e) and 522 of the Transport Regulations [I-1], if applicable, are satisfied. - A transport plan. - A specification of the applicable management system, as required in para.
 306 of the Transport Regulations [I-1].